Non-EU members, including Brits(!) need a visa to stay more than 90 days in the EU.

 France offers to Americans and perhaps other countries the option to stay beyond 90 days with very little formalities.
 Contact a French consulate in your country to confirm.
 Here is what you need to make this work.

 - You must be able to show proof with a copy of a marriage certificate plus ID of EU spouse/parent; (a birth certificate for children may be needed)

 British and already living in the EU?

-Under the EU-UK Withdrawal Agreement (WA), any Brits provably resident in an EU country before 2021 can apply for residence in that country.
+Under the EU-UK Withdrawal Agreement (WA), any Brits provably resident in an EU country before 2021 can apply for residence in that country (until Dec 31 2021).
 That does not gain them EU citizenship, just permission to reside in the country.
 Anyone with legal right of residence, e.g. a Residence card in Belgium or a Carte de Sejour (CdJ) in France will have to renew it, reflecting their status as a resident but not from the EU.
-Those affected, if already registered or holding a CdJ should be informed, by a letter to ttheir registered address.
+Those affected, if already registered or holding a CdJ should be informed, by a letter to their registered address.

 A good explanation for those in France was published in The Local, last October,

 There are several types of French Visa giving different lengths of stay.
-The options and procedures are well described by member Judy Evans' 2021 (post-brexit) report, FRANCE – Notes on Visa Process And Requirements.
+The options and procedures are well described by two members:

 There is sometimes confusion between a Visa and the Carte de Sejour.
 A visa is a permit to enter the country and remain for a limited time.
 The Carte de Sejour is a residence permit, allowing someone legally in France to reside there, usually to work or study, but also as a long-term visitor.
 The CdS has been a one year permission, renewable yearly from within France, which after 5 years can have another 5 year extension, and after that can, it is believed, be made essentially permanent.